nggit/tremolo/README.md

 # Tremolo

-Tremolo is a stream-oriented asynchronous web server/framework written in pure Python.
+Tremolo is a stream-oriented, asynchronous web server/framework written in pure Python.
 Tremolo provides a common routing functionality to some unique features such as download/upload speed limiters, etc. While maintaining its simplicity and performance.

 Being built with a stream in mind, Tremolo tends to use `yield` instead of `return` in route handlers.